 What Corporate Recruiters Say

-Each year, we ask companies and organizations that hire recent business school grads about their hiring and salary projections for the coming year, what candidates they seek, and what qualities they value most in new graduate management hires.
+Each year, the Graduate Management Admission Council asks companies that hire recent business school grads about their hiring and salary projections for the coming year, what candidates they seek, and what drives their decisions about who to hire, what positions to fill, and where to place talent.

-Demand Is up for B-School Grads in 2013
+Hiring Demand for B-School Grads Reaches New Highs in 2015